muyun/Image/README.md

 0.  database connection (mysql)
      - dbconnection*

-1.  detect the mask face
+1.  detect the mask face using SVM
      - masked_face_detection*

 2. PCA and LBPH alg are used to face recognizion